-Payments to Class 13 will start on the fifth day of the first full calendar month following the Effective Date of the Plan.
+Payments to Class 13, if any, will start on the fifth day of the first full calendar month following the entry of a final and non-appealable order on the validity of the claims of the Harris County.

 Class 14.
 Priority Claim of the Texas Workforce Commission